WaterFutures/water-futures-battle/docs/index.md

 * Evaluation modules are released.
 * Submission deadlines are approaching.

-**Do you have questions?**

-Send us an email or open a question on the [Q&A section of the GitHub repository](https://github.com/WaterFutures/water-futures-battle/discussions).
+**Got a question?**

+Just [reach out on our contact page](/contact) and we'll get back to you!

 ---

-*This competition is organized by the Water-Futures team.
-More details about the organising commitee are coming soon!*
+*This competition is organized by a dedicated subteam of the [Water-Futures project](/team), including external collaborators.
+Discover the full Water-Futures team and our broader initiatives on our [website](https://waterfutures.eu/).*

-**⭐ Star this repository to stay up-to-date!**

----

-*Explore our projects on [GitHub](https://github.com/WaterFutures) and learn more about our team and work on our [website](https://waterfutures.eu/).*

 *Water-Futures has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 951424).*